royhansen99/object-recipes/README.md

   address: { street: '', zip: 0, country: '' },
   activities: ['Skiing', 'Climbing', 'Skateboarding'], });
+// By default uses `Object.is` as a comparator to check
+// if an attempted update is not equal to the current value.
+// You can enable the built-in deepEqual or use your own
+// by passing a config parameter:
+// entity(someObject,
+//   { deepEqual: true } // true = built-in deepEqual
+// );
+// `true` uses the built-in deepEqual, if you want to use
+// a custom comparator-function you can simply pass that
+// instead of `true`.

 // Retrieve the plain js-object.
 // Note: If you modify this object directly, it will